kokkos/kokkos-core-wiki/API-Reference/Detection-Idiom.md

 ### Detecting a nested typedef

-Suppose we want to use a nested `MyType::difference_type` if it exists, otherwise we want to use `std::ptrdiff_t`:
+Suppose we want to use a nested `MyType::difference_type` if it exists, otherwise, we want to use `std::ptrdiff_t`:

-First we write an archtype helper alias:
+First we write an archetype helper alias:

 ```c++
 template<class T>